shao-wang-me/it-basics/docs/basics.md

 # IT Basics

 Focus on theories, concepts and engineering practices.
-Specific tools are only discussed to help illustration.

 1. Algorithms
 2. Computer Networks